Full 2014 Jaguar XJ Review

 Upgrading to the XJ Supercharged model gets you a supercharged 5.0-liter V8 with 470 hp and 424 lb-ft of torque, while the new XJR extracts 550 hp and 502 lb-ft of torque from a higher-performance version of this engine.
 Both models return an EPA-estimated 15/23/18 mpg.

 In Edmunds testing, a Jaguar XJR accelerated from zero to 60 mph in just 4.1 seconds.
+An XJL Portfolio AWD was noticeably slower at 6.1 seconds.

 Every 2014 Jaguar XJ comes standard with antilock brakes, stability and traction control, front side airbags, side curtain airbags, active head restraints and a blind-spot warning system.
 A forward collision alert system and advanced brake assist (it primes the brakes if an accident is imminent) are included with the optional adaptive cruise control.
+Conspicuous in their absence are lane-keeping assist, automated parking, rear cross-traffic alert, head-up display and night-vision capabilities that are available on other flagship sedans.

-In Edmunds brake testing, an XJL with the standard 19-inch wheels and all-season tires stopped from 60 mph in 125 feet, a bit longer than average for this class of car.
+In Edmunds brake testing, an XJL Portfolio with the standard 19-inch wheels and all-season tires stopped from 60 mph in 124 feet, a bit longer than average for this class of car.
 An XJL Supercharged with summer tires, however, stopped from 60 mph in 106 feet.
 The similarly equipped XJR did it in 105 feet.

 Interior Design and Special Features